oovm/fuck-github-action/Readme.md

 Use json, json5, toml, or whatever, and say `fuck-github-action`!

-## Want to fuck?
+## Want to Fuck?

 ```shell
 cargo install fuck-github-action --force
 ```

-## Git auto fuck!
+## Git Auto Fuck!

-To prevent forgetting to fuck, you can use git hook to help you fuck github action.
+To prevent forgetting to fuck, you can use git hook to help you fuck GitHub action automatically.

 you can create a `.git/hooks/pre-commit`, then edit manually or use the command line: